NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/SegmentationVerificationModuleForFinalizingMultiLabelAiSegmentations/README.md

 1. Discussion with the people interested (Andrey)
 2. Create extension [SegmentationVerification](https://github.com/cpinter/SlicerSegmentationVerification)
-3. Basic implementation is done
+3. Implementation is done
 4. Next steps
-    - Implement the show neighboring segments function
-    - Handle transformed segmentations
+    - Integrate [Slicer PR](https://github.com/Slicer/Slicer/pull/7829), which is needed to use this new module

 # Illustrations